-Over the past several decades, the Web has changed from a distributed, highreliability, open system, to a Web dominated by portals, such as Yahoo, Google, AOL, and MSN, which control much of the traffic.
+Over the past several decades, the Web has changed from a distributed, high-reliability, open system, to a Web dominated by portals, such as Yahoo, Google, AOL, and MSN, which control much of the traffic.
 While the W3C developed open Web standards, vendors have been customizing their applications for efficient business logic processing through their proprietary servers and applications.

 By the year 2000, the introduction of Web Services led to a dichotomy of Microsoft's Windows (.NET) and Sun's Java (J2EE) frameworks within the server community infrastructure.
 As a result, the Web moved strongly toward becoming a decentralized network with highly critical hubs.
-The eXensible Markup Language (XML) was developed as a markup language based on the principles and rules of Standard Generalized Markup Language (SGML) and uses tags that are not predefined.
+The Exensible Markup Language (XML) was developed as a markup language based on the principles and rules of Standard Generalized Markup Language (SGML) and uses tags that are not predefined.
 This gives XML great flexibility, and extensibility.
-The XML remains the interoperable bridge for exchanging data between J2EE and .NET, and as a result XML is an essential support for both Web Services' frameworks.
+XML remains the interoperable bridge for exchanging data between J2EE and.
+NET; as a result, XML is essential support for both Web Services' frameworks.

-Nevertheless, the problem with performing intelligent tasks, such as automated Web Services, is that they first require human assistance, and second that they must rely on the interoperation and inefficient exchange of the two competing proprietary server frameworks to successfully communicate complex business logic.
+Nevertheless, the problem with performing intelligent tasks, such as automated Web Services, is that they first, require human assistance, and second, that they must rely on the interoperation and inefficient exchange of the two competing proprietary server frameworks to successfully communicate complex business logic.

 The Web is still based on HTML, which describes how information is to be displayed and laid out on a Web page for humans to read.
-In effect, the Web has developed as a medium for display of information directly to humans; there has been no real emphasis on establishing the capability for machine understanding and processing of web-based information.
-HTML is not capable of being directly exploited by information retrieval techniques; hence processing of Web information is largely restricted to manual keywords searches.
+In effect the Web has developed as a medium for display of information directly to humans; there has been no real emphasis on establishing the capability for machine understanding and processing of web-based information.
+And HTML is not capable of being directly exploited by information retrieval techniques; hence processing of Web information is largely restricted to manual keywords searches onto the Web (the servers) and users who read the textual content or provide responses to questions by filling out forms (the clients).